edrlab/thorium-reader-doc/epub-doc/en/src/pages/211_reading_textuals.md

 ### Text {#read_text_adjust_font}

-The font size can be increased or decreased using the slider.
-The font can also be changed.
-The available options are as follows Default, Old style, Modern, Sans, Humanist, Readable (Dyslexia), Dualspace and Monospace.
+The font

-By selecting the `...` you can enter the name of the font you want to use.
-To do this, the font must be present on your operating system and you must know its exact name as it is set for the operating system.
+can also be changed.
+Predefined options are available, but it is also possible to enter the name of the font you want to use.
+To do this, the font must be present on your operating system and you must know its exact name as defined for the operating system.

 <div class="framed">